eclipse/jifa/site/docs/guide/what-is-eclipse-jifa.md

 Eclipse Jifa (abbreviated as Jifa) stands for "**J**ava **I**ssues **F**inding **A**ssistant".
 This project originated from an internal system which was designed to improve the efficiency of diagnosing Java heap related issues that occurred in the production environment.
+It was open sourced and contributed to the Eclipse Foundation in 2020.

 Currently, Jifa primarily supports the following features: